Asset Inventory

 Scripts auto-resolve tokens from the credential file at <Project>/Saved/AgentUX/.creds/mcp_auth or the OS keyring.
 Set the token in the AgentUX Settings panel if missing.

-Empty scan results
+Empty scan results or empty panel after scan

 The scanner queries the live Asset Registry.
 Ensure the project is actually open in the editor and assets are loaded.
+The Slate Asset Inventory panel must be closed before destructive RPC calls (deleteProject, canonicalizeProjectKeys, deleteAssets) and is automatically refreshed after scans complete.

 Showcase spawns nothing